cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 Download the latest `greenhousectl` binary from [here](https://github.com/cloudoperators/greenhouse/releases).

-Onboarding a `Cluster` to Greenhouse will require you to authenticate to two different kubernetes clusters via repsective `kubeconfig` files:
+Onboarding a `Cluster` to Greenhouse will require you to authenticate to two different Kubernetes clusters via respective `kubeconfig` files:

 - `greenhouse`: The cluster your Greenhouse installation is running on.
 You need `organization-admin` or `cluster-admin` priviledges.
 - `bootstrap`: The cluster you want to onboard.
 You need `system:masters` priviledges.